dqops/dqo/docs/examples/pii-valid-usa-zipcode-percent.md

 We will verify the data of `bigquery-public-data.austin_311.311_service_requests` using profiling [valid_usa_zipcode_percent](../checks/column/pii/valid-usa-zipcode-percent.md) column check.
-Our goal is to verify if the percentage of valid USA zipcode values on `incident_zip` column does not fall below the setup thresholds.
+Our goal is to verify if the percentage of valid USA zipcode values in the `incident_zip` column does not fall below the setup thresholds.

 In this example, we will set three minimum percentage thresholds levels for the check: